 In case your baby gets sick or hurt, these first aid basics are good to have ready:

 - Digital thermometer (rectal or under the arm).
 "An ear or forehead thermometer isn't accurate on babies younger than 12 months," says Danelle Fisher, MD, chair of pediatrics at Providence Saint John's Health Center.

 - Cool mist humidifier.
 It adds moisture into the air and helps clear tiny, stuffy noses.

 - Nasal bulb

 - Safety nail scissors

-- Infant acetaminophen (Tylenol): Babies under 6 months should not have most other over-the-counter medicines.
+- Infant acetaminophen.
+Babies under 6 months should not have most other over-the-counter medicines.
 This includes ibuprofen and cold and cough remedies.
-If your newborn’s running a fever or acting sick, call her doctor.
+If your newborn has a fever or acts sick, call her doctor.